jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 While we cook, I hear more.

-"The deer were close," Tall One says.
-"But we had enough to carry.
-We couldn't hunt."
+"The deer were eating the figs. They were close," Uncle says.
+"But we had enough to carry already."

 "A child wanted to break a branch from Giving Tree," River Woman says.
 "We will talk about it over dinner."

 Everyone does their job.
 The foraging group cleans their clothes and tools.
 We cook the food.
+We discard the fruit husks, skins, seeds.
+Cannot eat.

+We feed the dogs the edible remains.

 Children prepare the eating area.

 Soon we sit.
 Then the stories finally start.

 I can't help it.
 I blurt out: "Where is Giving Tree?"

 River Woman looks at me.
 "Far.
-Two or three days walk.
+Four days walk.
 But you will see it when you are older."

 "Why can't we break branches?"

-"Giving Tree gives every season.
+"Giving Tree gives many figs every season.
 We take fruit only.
 Never hurt the tree.
 It is sacred."

 Sacred means special.
 Protected.